-Case reviews are to be conducted by a quorum comprised of the full Honor Court.
-The Chair will verify members’ attendance.
+Case reviews are to be conducted by a quorum composed of the full Honor Court.
+The chair will verify members’ attendance.
 A member of the Honor Court may be excused from a particular case review when a conflict of interest is disclosed to the chair.
-In that event, a substitute faculty member or student, as the case may be, will be appointed by the Dean from the approved list of substitutes.
+In that event, a substitute faculty member or student, as the case may be, will be appointed by the dean from the approved list of substitutes.
 In the event that an academic integrity violation is filed against a student just prior to graduation and the student challenges the faculty member’s claim, the chair of the Honor Court is empowered to convene an emergency Honor Court.
 This emergency Honor Court will consist of two (2) faculty members and one (1) student.

-Faculty, administrators and students engaged in academic integrity procedures involving Honor Code violations shall treat as confidential all information disclosed during such procedures, as well as the fact of occurrence of the case review.
-Persons nominated to the Honor Court as members will only be permitted to serve after they sign a non‐disclosure agreement that limits the discussion of cases to Honor Court members and the Dean on a “need to know basis” only.
+Faculty, administrators, and students engaged in academic integrity procedures involving honor code violations shall treat as confidential all information disclosed during such procedures, as well as the fact of occurrence of the case review.
+Persons nominated to the Honor Court as members will only be permitted to serve after they sign a non‐disclosure agreement that limits the discussion of cases to Honor Court members and the dean on a “need to know basis” only.

 Statement of Honor Court Procedures

 Initial Handling of the Alleged Honor Code Violation

 A. When an instructor suspects that a student has engaged in academic dishonesty, the instructor shall hold a conference with the student regarding the basis for the suspected violation and the sanction(s) to be imposed according to the Sanctions for Violations of the Honor Code.